-Thirdly, the reading notes that Cjevalier's escape from a prison. the lecturer holds a different perspective.
-The professor explains that the old government documents sad after he ran out of the prison they repair the room he lived, so his memoir is right.
+Thirdly, the reading notes that Chevalier's escaped from prison. the lecturer holds a different perspective.
+The professor explains that the old government documents says after he ran out of the prison they repaired the room he lived, so his memoir is right.

+Suspect： + n/phrase/sentence –怀疑做过这个事情

+doubt ： + 怀疑没有发生；

+double

 The reading passage’s author notes that some critics are doubtful about Chevalier's memoir.
 They suspect that Chevalier invented many stories.
 Yet the professor insists that the memoir is true and reliable.

 Firstly, the professor disputes the reading’s point that Chevalier wasn't surely very rich while living in Switzerland.
 He points out that Chevalier was not poor at that time.
-He had to borrow money just because he was temporarily short of money when his essays hadn't change into money yet.
+He had to borrow money just because he was temporarily short of money when his assets/property hadn't change into money/cash yet.

-Secondly, the professor opposes the point made in the reading that Chevalier's record of the conversation he had with Voltaire wasn't accurate because the record was written so long after the conversation that it was irrealistic to remember exact words.
+Secondly, the professor opposes the point made in the reading that Chevalier's record of the conversation he had with Voltaire wasn't accurate because the record was written so long after the conversation that it was unrealistic to remember exact words.
 The lecturer refutes the idea completely.
 He even quotes that the close relationship and respect for Voltaire enabled Chevalier to bear some of the details of the talk in mind.

 Thirdly, the critics suspect that Chevalier's escape from the prison was due to an offered bride to his jailers.
 The lecturer holds a different perspective.
 The professor explains that Chevalier's friends weren't capable of offering a bride.
 What's more, the prison repaired the ceiling after Chevalier's escape , which indicates that Chevalier had escaped from the ceiling.